Nanocodes-Programming/nanocode-docs/netro_wallet/p2p_buy.md

-## Listening for when funds is released
+## Listening for real time messages from the websocket

 When a seller releases the assets to a buyer, an email is sent to notify the buyesr of the completed transaction, a websocket action is also dispatched to the buyer if they are logged in and connected to the websocket